Rotate claim signer key

 Partial-failure recovery

-• EOA mint succeeds, addKey fails.
+- EOA mint succeeds, addKey fails.
 Re-run addKey with the same new EOA.
 The mint is idempotent; the addKey transaction can be re-submitted under the same nonce-managed signer until it lands.

-• removeKey succeeds, provider-record update fails.
+MANAGEMENT_KEYholders.
+The provider stays fully operational on either key.
+Re-run removeKey to complete the rotation.
+Data loss is not a risk: the grace-window condition is exactly what you would intentionally hold during a long rotation. - removeKey succeeds, provider-record update fails.
 The on-chain state is correct because only the new EOA is authorised, but DALP may still try to sign through the old wallet.
-Update issuerEoaAddress and issuerWalletId; no on-chain work is required.
+Update

-In every case the claim-issuer identity address, trusted issuers registry registration, topic array, and webhook URL are untouched, so subjects continue to verify claims against the same issuer regardless of where in the rotation sequence the failure occurs.
+In every case the claim-issuer identity address, trusted issuers registry registration, topic array, and webhook URL are untouched, so subjects continue to verify claims against the same issuer regardless of where in your rotation sequence the failure occurs.

 Rollback

-• The provider returns to its pre-rotation state.
+removeKey(newKeyHash)against the identity to remove the partially-installed new key. - The provider returns to its pre-rotation state.